DamonDeng/HelloSpark/README.md

 # HelloSpark
 ------------

-A simple project of Spark using sbt to comple.
+A simple project of Spark written with Scala, using sbt to compile.

 Usage:
 ----